-Virtues: ‘Dark Reiter’ is a variety that offers all we’ve come to enjoy about hardy geraniums: vibrant summer flowers, ease of care and ground-covering ability.
-However ‘Dark Reiter’ goes a step further with its dusky-colored foliage, which makes a beautiful contrast to its bright flowers and to green-leaved neighbors.
+‘Dark Reiter’ is a hardy geranium cultivar that offers all we’ve come to enjoy about these popular perennials: vibrant summer flowers, ease of care and ground-covering ability.
+However, ‘Dark Reiter’ goes a step further with its dusky-colored foliage, which makes a beautiful contrast to its own bright purple flowers and to green-leaved neighbors.

 Common name: ‘Dark Reiter’ hardy geranium, ‘Dark Reiter’ cranesbill

 Season: Spring through fall for foliage, summer for flowers

 Flowers: Five-petaled flowers appear from early through late summer.
 They are an electric purple that’s enhanced by the dark leaves.

 Foliage: The lacy leaves of the geranium 'Dark Reiter' are deep bronze-purple in color, making it as much a foliage plant as it is cherished for its lengthy summer bloom.

 Habit: This hardy geranium grows about 10 inches tall with a 12-inch spread.
 It is an herbaceous perennial that dies back in the fall and grows anew in the spring.